The 72 Names of God

 In the Kabbalistic tradition, חעמ gives us the ability to give and receive love

-In the World of Solomonic Healing, the energies of, חעמ are located in the right and left shoulders, corresponding to the sephirot of Chesed חסד and Gevurah גבורה.
+In the World of Solomonic Healing, the energies of, חעמ are located in the right and left shoulders, corresponding to the Sephirot of Chesed חסד and Gevurah גבורה.

 Fundamentally we cannot find love from others if we do not love ourselves.